Aliases for CYP26A1 Gene

 GeneCards Summary for CYP26A1 Gene

-CYP26A1 (Cytochrome P450, Family 26, Subfamily A, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with CYP26A1 include imperforate anus and caudal regression syndrome.
-Among its related pathways are Metabolism and Vitamin A and carotenoid metabolism.
-GO annotations related to this gene include electron carrier activity and heme binding.
+CYP26A1 (Cytochrome P450 Family 26 Subfamily A Member 1) is a Protein Coding gene.
+Diseases associated with CYP26A1 include Embryonal Carcinoma and Keratomalacia.
+Among its related pathways are Signaling by Retinoic Acid and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26C1.